Support Us Button Widget

 Name a better trio than the lake, a cold one, and some packed fresh mango — we’ll wait.

-Peak mango season occurs between May and September, but the varieties with the most flavor come from India and Pakistan.
-Here’s where you can find these imported goodies in San Antonio.
+Peak mango season occurs between May and September, but the varieties with the most flavor are typically sourced from India and Pakistan.
+Here’s where you can find these imported goodies in San Antonio:

-Heads up: Because these mangoes are imported, it means it will have a shorter shelf life.
+Heads up.
+Imported mangoes mean a shorter shelf life.
 Enjoy these fruits within two days of purchasing before they spoil.

 More from SATXtoday